-The Education Trust–New York seeks a full-time Early Childhood Data and Policy Analyst, who will help to implement Ed Trust–NY’s early childhood education policy agenda.
+The Education Trust–New York seeks a full-time Early Childhood Policy & Advocacy Associate, who will help to implement Ed Trust–NY’s early childhood education policy agenda.

 About Ed Trust–NY:

 The Education Trust–New York works for educational justice and the high academic achievement of all students at all levels, from early childhood through college completion.
 We expose educational injustices and inequities that separate students of color, multilingual learners, and low-income students from their peers, and we identify and advocate for the strategies that will forever close equity gaps.
 Ed Trust–NY is a nonpartisan, data-driven, nonprofit education policy and advocacy organization.
 We work alongside parents, educators, policymakers, and community and business leaders.

 Ed Trust–NY staffs the Raising NY coalition, which is a diverse statewide coalition of parent, early childhood, education, civil rights, business, and health organizations dedicated to increasing the number of children who are on track for school readiness.

 Ed Trust–NY is a fast-paced, mission-driven organization with high expectations for our team and the work we produce.
 We are committed to high-quality policy and advocacy and the relentless pursuit of equity.